1999 Portuguese legislative election: Background

+Guterres' first government became the first minority government in Portuguese democracy to complete a 4-year term, marked by the country's growing economy and stature, following the Expo 1998 and the support for the East-Timor cause.
+Furthermore, during this term, the Socialists' center-right opposition faced deep divisions, but despite this background, Guterres' government also suffered some setbacks, such as the 1998 abortion and regionalisation referendums, the latter one seen as the major defeat.

 Leadership changes and challenges

-PSD 1996 leadership election
+Social Democratic Party

 After leading his party to two successive defeats, in the 1995 election and in the 1996 Presidential election, then PSD leader Fernando Nogueira resigned.
 A party congress to elect a new leader was called for late March 1996.
 For that leadership ballot, Marcelo Rebelo de Sousa announced his candidacy, just a few days after saying a phrase that would become famous in Portuguese politics, "Not even if Christ descends to earth, will I run."
 Marcelo faced Pedro Santana Lopes, which repeated his failed bid of 1995.
 Marcelo Rebelo de Sousa was easily elected as PSD leader.
 The results were the following: